Thoughts and Prayers factory struggling to meet demand

 Mr. Venison has also witnessed first-hand the results of his company’s Thoughts and Prayers in action.

 “I was recently in Puerto Rico when our first container ship full of Thoughts and Prayers landed in San Juan.
 When I saw these poor American families, who want nothing more than a liter of drinkable water, receive Becky Granderson’s screen-shot from her Facebook post sending her Thoughts and Prayers and her profile picture changed to Puerto Rico’s flag, well, all of our hard work and sacrifice this year has been worth it.”

-“As long as American’s realize that, rather then taking a minute out of their day to supply anything that could actually benefit a situation, be it political or monetary action, and instead make an empty empathetic statement that will generate 14 likes and an angry face, we think 2017 might be out biggest year yet!”
+“As long as American’s realize that, rather then taking a minute out of their day to supply anything that could actually benefit a situation, be it political or monetary action, and instead make an empty empathetic statement that will generate 14 likes and an angry face, we think 2020 might be out biggest year yet!”
 Mr. Venison said, with an unmistakable twinkle in his eye and a tie plastered with emoji sad-faces clutching hearts.